ChiChou/mistune/index.md

 layout: default
 title: "Mistune Bug"
 image: /assets/thumbnail.png
-description: "Mistune is a remote exploit successfully demostrated at TianfuCup 2020.
+description: "Mistune is a remote exploit demostrated at TianfuCup 2020.
 It consists of two bugs that were introduced by iOS 3 and iOS 6 respectively"
 ---

 # What's Mistune?